hackelite01/TextToHandwriting/README.md

- I hate writing assignments so I made this tool that converts text to an image that looks like handwriting•04
+ I hate writing assignments so I made this tool that converts text to an image that looks like handwriting ✍️

 </p>